mktrm/cs426-fall23/index.md

 {% endfor %}
 {% endif %}

-## Meetings
+## Lectures
-Lectures are M/Tu/W/Th from 11:00 to 12:20 US/Pacific, on [Zoom](https://canvas.ucsd.edu/courses/28054/external_tools/628){:target="_blank"}.
+Lectures are M/W/F from 9:30 am to 10:20 am, [Robert Heine Pharmacy Building 164](https://www.google.com/maps/dir//Robert%20E.%20Heine%20Pharmacy%20Building+575%20Stadium%20Mall%20Drive+West+lafayette+47906?_ga=2.225282650.1948742483.1691952653-526511082.1665511938){:target="_blank"}.

-Updated Office Hours on Canvas (See [Course Calendar](https://canvas.ucsd.edu/calendar?include_contexts=course_28054){:target="_blank"}).
+Updated Office Hours on BrightSpace (See [Course Calendar](https://purdue.brightspace.com/d2l/le/calendar/832199/home/list){:target="_blank"}).

+## Prerequisite
+The formal prerequisite is Undergraduate level CS 35400 [may be taken concurrently] or Undergraduate level ECE 46900 or Undergraduate level EE 46900 (minimum grade of C).
+However, to complete the assignments in this course, you will need to be able to write code in Python, C, and (some) C++, and have some understanding of x86 assembly, JavaScript, PHP, and SQL.
+We will not teach these in lecture; you are expected to learn them on your own or ask for help in section or office hours.

 ## Textbook
-Computer Organization and Design MIPS Edition, The Hardware/Software Interface, Fifth Edition (Patterson & Hennessy) (ISBN-13: 978-0124077263, ISBN-10: 0124077269)
-The textbook is required for this course.
-The pre-class readings are recommended, but not required.
-You will get more out of lecture if you have completed the pre-class reading.
+There is no official textbook for the class.
+Slides will be provided and reading materials for each topic will be posted before the lectures.
+However, the following resources are going to be useful:

+- Security Engineering – Ross Anderson, Third Edition
+- Hacking: The Art of Exploitation by Jon Erickson

 We try to be clear about what is okay to skim and what will be helpful to read deeply (See [Agenda](#agenda-tentative)).

-### Other Recommended Reading

-- Hennessy & Patterson, "Computer Architecture: A Quantitative Approach", Morgan Kaufmann
-    - A more advanced treatment of many of the same topics in the textbook, as well as a lot more breadth.
-- Synthesis Lectures on Computer Architecture
-    - This contains a number of truly outstanding (and very recent and up-to-date) books on computer architecture, any of which you can download free while in the UCSD domain.
-In particular, see the books on Processor Microarchitecture (most useful for this class), Performance Evaluation Methods, Memory System, and Multithreading Architectures.

 ## Format
-Course format is lectures over Zoom, four days per week.
+Course format is lectures three days a week.
 Attendance is strongly recommended, but not required.
-All the lectures will be recorded and will be posted a few hours after the lectures.
 The slides will be available for download before each lecture (See [Agenda](#agenda-tentative)).

 {: .note }
 A quick reminder: **Active engagement** and **re-enforcement** are keys to successful and effective learning.
 Therefore, we will have plenty of activities during lectures.
-These activities also help you to meet and interact with other students, which is particularly important for our new remote world.
+These activities also help you to meet and interact with other students.
 Moroever, assignments, and grading are designed to help with re-enforcement and active engagemnet.

 ## Online Discussion
 Discussions, Q&A, peer-to-peer instruction, etc. take place on our [edstem](https://edstem.org/){:target="_blank"}.
-You should  have received an invitiation email to join the course.
+You should  have received an invitation email to join the course.
 Please contact Kazem if you have not.
 You are encouraged to post questions, help answer other students' questions, and provide feedback and suggestions to your instruction staff.
 Constructive criticism is always welcome.

 {: .warning }
 While the instruction staff will do their best to answer any question as soon as possible, be aware (and plan ahead) that instruction staff will not be available 24/7.